Jorge Serrano Elías

-Jorge Antonio Serrano Elías (born 26 April 1945) is a Guatemalan politician who served as President of Guatemala from January 14, 1991 to June 1, 1993.
+Jorge Antonio Serrano Elías (born April 26, 1945) is a Guatemalan industrial engineer and politician who served as the 41st president of Guatemala from January 14, 1991 to June 1, 1993.
+He attempted a self-coup in May 1993 to stay longer in power.

 Life and career

-Serrano was born 26 April 1945 in Guatemala City as the son of Jorge Adán Serrano and Rosa Elías, who was of Lebanese descent.
-After attending school in Switzerland he graduated in industrial engineering from the University of San Carlos, and then attended Stanford University in California, U.S., where he studied economic growth and gained a doctorate in education and science.
+Serrano was born on 26 April 1945 in Guatemala City as the son of Jorge Adán Serrano and Rosa Elías, who was of Lebanese descent.
+After attending Liceo Guatemala he graduated from the University of San Carlos with a degree in industrial engineering.
+Then, attended Stanford University in California, U.S., where he studied economic growth and gained a doctorate in education and science.
 He then returned to Guatemala to become a civil servant.
-In 1976 he collaborated with various American Protestant churches to help the population recover from the devastating earthquake that had afflicted the country.
-He then published a document describing the miserable conditions under which the indigenous population lived, which resulted in his receiving threats.
-He went into exile in the US, only returning in 1982, to work in the government of fellow evangelical General Efraín Ríos Montt as Vice President of the Advisory Board to the government.
+In 1976, he collaborated with various American Protestant churches to help the population recover from the devastating earthquake that had afflicted the country.
+He then published a document describing the wretched conditions under which the indigenous people lived, which resulted in him receiving threats.
+He went into exile in the U.S., only returning in 1982 to work in the government of fellow evangelical General Efraín Ríos Montt as Vice President of the Advisory Board to the government.

-In 1985 Serrano stood as presidential candidate for the Democratic Party of National Co-operation (PDCN) and the Revolutionary Party (PR), coming third with 12.6% of the vote.
-In September 1987 as the political parties representative he became one of the four members of the National Reconciliation Commission (CNR).
+In 1985, Serrano stood as presidential candidate for the Democratic Party of National Co-operation (PDCN) and the Revolutionary Party (PR), coming third with 12.6% of the vote.
+In September 1987, as the political party's representative, he became one of the four members of the National Reconciliation Commission (CNR).